Skip to contents

 col.names

 Logical.
-If TRUE (default), displays a success message after copying.
-If FALSE, no success message is printed.
+If TRUE (the default), prints a success message after copying.

 quiet

 Logical.
-If TRUE, suppresses all messages, including success, coercion notices, and warnings.
-If FALSE (default), messages are shown.
+If FALSE (the default), messages are shown.
+If TRUE, suppresses all messages, including the success message, coercion notices, and warnings.

 ...